sakshamg67/HackerRank-Solutions/README.md

 # HackerRank-Solutions
-This Repository is for providing solutions for hackerrank questions.
+This Repository is for providing solutions for hackerrank questions in cpp and python.